AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

     - `platon::Energon::Energon(u128 n)`
       Construct a new Energon.
         - **Parameters**
-            - `n:`amount of Von
+            - `n:`Amount of Von

 - **Member Function Documentation**

     - `Energon& platon::Energon::Add(const Energon & rhs)`
-      Add amount of Von.
+      Add a certain amount of Von.

         - **Parameters**
             - `rhs:`Amount of Von
         - **Returns**
-            - The reference of Energon
+            - The reference of Energon.

     - `Energon& platon::Energon::Add(const u128 & v)`
-      Add amount of Von.
+      Add a certain amount of Von.

         - **Parameters**
             - `v:` Amount of Von
         - **Returns**
-            - The reference of Energon
+            - The reference of Energon.

     - `const bytes platon::Energon::Bytes() const`

-      Get the bytes of value, the bytes use big-end representations.
+      Get the bytes of value.
+The bytes use big-end representations.

         - **Returns**
-            - The bytes of value
+            - The bytes of value.

     - `const u128 platon::Energon::Get() const`

-      Get amount of Von.
+      Get a certain amount of Von.

         - **Returns**
-            - The amount of Von
+            - The amount of Von.

     - `Energon& platon::Energon::operator+= ( const Energon & rhs)`